CruGlobal/godtools-swift/README.md

 - Responsible for data retrieval, data storage, and other data connectivity such as sending analytics, communicating to remote databases, web sockets, etc.
 - Typical data storage can include a remote database, disk cache (CoreData, Realm, UserDefaults, NSFileManager), app bundle (.json, .txt, .png, .jpg, etc.), and even hardcoded data in a swift file.
-- Should know nothing of the Presentation Layer and knows of the Domain Layer via Use Case Interfaces.
+- Should know nothing of the Presentation Layer and knows of the Domain Layer via UseCase Interfaces.

 ##### Repositories